jw120/mal/jw_elixir/README.md

 # Elixir implementation of mal

+TODO - review docs

 Choices
  - Vectors as maps
+ - Structs for list/map/vector (so we can have meta)
  - Environments with ETS
  - Atoms with agent (as cross-process)
  - Nothing done for TCO (as elixir does automatically?)